College of Education

 - The individual meets the cumulative hour and GPA requirements of the College of Education’s amnesty policy.

 - The individual must have “assured” admission status.
 (See general information section of the undergraduate catalog for a description of the admission categories.)

 - The application of the College of Education policy will raise the cumulative GPA to the required 2.5 overall average.

 Working in partnership with academic advisors is key to student success.
-Programs in the College of Education, Biomechanics, and the School of Health and Kinesiology are carefully sequenced.
+Programs in the College of Education are carefully sequenced.
 To move through these programs in a timely manner, students must plan carefully and regularly consult their advisors.
 In addition to program requirements, academic advisors assist students in exploring and defining an academic career, life goals, and pathways for success.
-They also assist in developing problem-solving and decision-making skills through a collaborative and process-oriented advising approach.
+Advisors will assist in developing problem-solving and decision-making skills through a collaborative and process-oriented advising approach.
 Advisors provide information about university requirements; discuss career goals, graduate or professional programs, or licensure requirements; and refer to campus resources that improve students’ academic experiences.
 The Roskens Hall 204 academic advising office serves Pre-Elementary, Elementary, Pre-Secondary, Secondary, Pre-Early Childhood Inclusive, Early Childhood Inclusive, Pre-Special Education, Special Education, Library Science, and Speech-Language Pathology majors.
 The Health and Kinesiology advising office is located in 207 in the H&K building and serves Athletic Training, Biomechanics, Exercise Science, and Public Health majors.
 Students are expected to meet with their advising partners every semester.

 Application for Degree

 All students graduating from UNO must file an “Application for Degree” with the Records and Registration Office and pay the required fee at the beginning of the semester in which they will graduate and not later than the date listed in the university calendar.
 Failure to file for the degree by this deadline may postpone a student’s graduation date.
 Applications are available online via MavLink.
 After applying for the degree, students should visit the UNO Bookstore as soon as possible to order the cap and gown and graduation announcements.
 For more information click here.